Baby circumcision is commonly done relatively early in the life of your son.

 If you have made the decision to have your son circumcised, it is recommended to proceed as soon as it is convenient for your family.

-You can call us at 1300 755 055 to confirm our next available appointment at either of our two Brisbane or Gold Coast circumcision clinic locations.
+You can call us at 1300 755 055 to confirm our next available appointment.

 We work hard to deliver quality care in a timely fashion.
 Our experienced medical team will try to exceed your expectations for quality of circumcision care.

 Circumcising Your Infant at Our Brisbane Clinics

 We focus on high-quality, safe, and reliable care to ensure that parents and their son have a good experience.
 Over 60,000 circumcisions have been performed using our technique over the last three decades.

 For full detail on the Pollock Technique™ circumcision method that will be applied in your son’s circumcision please visit the Our Method page.